 Scheduling of the PhD comprehensive exams

 The oral exam will normally be held one to two weeks following the completion of the written exam.
-This time period will allow the faculty involved to evaluate the exam, and the student an opportunity to prepare for an area which he/she feels were not satisfactorily addressed by them in the written exam.

 Format of the written and oral comprehensive exam